Oscar-winning screenwriter Paul Haggis arrested in Italy on sexual assault charges | Law-Order

 Oscar-winning screenwriter Paul Haggis arrested in Italy on sexual assault charges

+They said that on Sunday after the alleged assault that the male suspect accompanied the woman to Brindisi airport, where she was left despite her "precarious physical and psychological conditions".
+Prosecutors did not name Haggis and referred to the suspect by his initials.
+An investigative source told Reuters the unidentified woman will be questioned in the coming 10 days in what is known in Italy as an evidentiary incident, setting out evidence for a possible future trial.

+Haggis, 69, wrote "Million Dollar Baby" and co-wrote and directed crime drama "Crash" .
+He won two Oscars for "Crash" - one for "Best Picture" and one for "Best Original Screenplay."
+In 2018 he denied accusations of sexual misconduct made by four women, including two who accused him of rape.

-Haggis was in Ostuni to hold several masterclasses at the Allora Fest, a new film event being launched by Los Angeles-based Italian journalist Silvia Bizio and Spanish art critic Sol Costales Doulton that is set to run in Ostuni from June 21 to June 26.
-The Allora Fest said they "learned with dismay and shock the news that Paul Haggis is in custody for alleged violence."
-It added that the festival's directors "immediately proceeded to remove any participation of the director from the event."
+Haggis was in Ostuni to hold several classes at the Allora Fest, a new film event being launched by Los Angeles-based Italian journalist Silvia Bizio and Spanish art critic Sol Costales Doulton that is set to run from June 21 to June 26.
+The Allora Fest said they "learned with dismay and shock the news", adding that the festival's directors "immediately proceeded to remove any participation of the director from the event".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)